-Our extra-curricular programme is renown at a national level.
-We have been ranked as one of the top two highest performing state schools in England for competitive sport every year for the last seven years, winning national titles in rugby, basketball, football and rowing in the last three (non-covid disrupted) years alone.
+Our extracurricular programme is renowned at a national level.
+We have been ranked as one of the top two highest performing state schools in England for competitive sport every year for the last seven years, winning national titles in rugby, basketball, football and rowing in the last four (non-covid disrupted) years.
+Last year alone the U12A and B football teams and the U15 rugby team won their respective National Cups at The Hawthorns and Twickenham respectively.
 Twenty different students have been selected for their country in sport in the last three academic years and numerous NSB musicians, actors and dancers have performed on respective national stages to great acclaim.
 This included an invite as one of only two schools in the country to perform Dance in front of HRH Prince Charles at the Royal Albert Hall in a National Schools' Arts event.
-We were recently awarded the prestigious title of 'England's Educational Establishment of the Year' at the ERA National Education Awards Ceremony and the title of Northamptonshire Overall School of the Year.
+Other awards have included the prestigious title of 'England's Educational Establishment of the Year' at the ERA National Education Awards Ceremony and the title of Northamptonshire Secondary School of the Year last summer.